Using PISM for flow-line modeling¶

 examples/preprocessing/flowlineslab.py # creates slab.nc with only an x-direction

-flowline.py -o slab-in.nc --expand -d y slab.nc
+pism_flowline -o slab-in.nc --expand -d y slab.nc

-This produces a PISM-ready slab-in.nc
+This produces a PISM-ready slab-in.nc.
+Specifically, pism_flowline “expands” its

 input file in the \(y\)-direction.
-Now we can “bootstrap” from slab-in.nc
+Now we can “bootstrap” from slab-in.nc:

-mpiexec -n 2 pismr \
+mpiexec -n 2 pism \

 -surface given \